 House Groups are small groups of 6-14 people who meet regularly in the Fall and Winter on Sundays to explore a book or faith topic related to our current congregational theme.
 You can join at any time!
 These groups learn together and commit to walking together in their faith lives.

 There are also other small group opportunities for growth, as we are committed to growing in Jesus in community with one another, oftentimes around food!
-Women can join Monday or Wednesday women’s small groups or Coffee Break Bible study groups.
-A Men’s Bible Study opportunity is also available.
 If you are 20-something you might enjoy Tuesday Night Dinner at the Lindquists or Sunday Soup Group, casual opportunities to share a meal, share life, and explore faith (suspended for now due to the pandemic).
-If English isn’t your first language, then the BESEL Sunday morning small group or Tuesday Coffee Break small groups are spaces where you will find newcomers to Ann Arbor from around the world who want to explore and grow their faith.
+If English isn’t your first language, then the BESEL Sunday morning small group is a spaces where you will find newcomers to Ann Arbor from around the world who want to explore and grow their faith.
+Men’s Bible Study opportunity is also available.

 “We are committed to being a liberating community that encourages and helps people to grow in personal holiness and to live in the power of God’s Spirit; that encourages a spiritual lifestyle that is attuned to the presence of the Holy Spirit; that encourages people to bridge differences; and that encourages people to learn and practice new habits that are life-giving and life-nurturing.”